5 reasons the Benimar is the best value motorhome in NZ

 I have been lucky enough to enjoy a fair few adventures in the Benimar motorhome range since I started working here.
-From South Island solo adventures to surfing the New Plymouth Surf Coast Hwy from fishing in Twizel to Ferry crossing on the Cook Strait.
+From South Island solo adventures to surfing the New Plymouth Surf Coast Highway.
+From fishing in Twizel to Ferry crossing on the Cook Strait.
 And after all that, it's safe to say I wouldn't say no to more...

 All the information about these great motorhomes can be found in the Benimar Motorhome Brochure:

 So, what did I discover during my trips away in the Benimar motorhomes?
 And, what is some of the features that make these the best value motorhomes in the country?

 Best valueThe Benimar range is in the $133,000-$162,000 price bracket, meaning they're in the lower price bracket when it comes to the budget for a new motorhome in New Zealand.
 In this price bracket, what you have to look out for is what specs and features are included as standard.
 With the Benimar range, all the best needs are catered for: